cg-tuwien/multistream/doc/documentation_pdf.md

 #### Scene Collection
 The OBS scene collection is automatically compiled from the scene html files in `/scenes` when you run `npm install`.
-In case you have modified the scenes (see [here](#Scenes) on how to do that), you will have to recompile the scene collection by running
+In case you have modified the scenes (see Section Scenes on how to do that), you will have to recompile the scene collection by running

 ```bash
 npm run build